 Applicants to any Georgetown program may choose to submit an Optional Statement that addresses diversity, personal background and contributions to community.
 A detailed prompt for the statement can be found in the application.

-We encourage you to consider applying for the Hoyas for Science Scholarship (new window), offered through Georgetown Biomedical Graduate Education.
+We encourage you to consider applying for the Hoyas for Science Scholarship , offered through Georgetown Biomedical Graduate Education.
 Please note that the scholarship has a similar prompt to the Optional Statement, and you can incorporate your Optional Statement text into your essay for this scholarship application.

-All applicants are required to demonstrate a level of proficiency in the English language sufficient to meet the admission requirement of the Graduate School of Arts & Sciences.
-Follow the TOEFL/IELTS instructions in Admissions FAQ (new window) to determine whether you need to send us test scores to prove your English language proficiency.
+All applicants are required to demonstrate a level of proficiency in the English language sufficient to meet the Graduate Admissions requirement.
+Follow the TOEFL/IELTS instructions in Admissions FAQ to determine whether you need to send us test scores to prove your English language proficiency.

 Please note that the visa application process can take weeks or months and varies based on your country of origin.
 To help ensure that students receive their visas in time for registration, the program suggests that applications to the program should be completed by the May 15 priority deadline.
 In the event that visas are not received in time, admitted students may defer their admission one time to a future open term.
 There is no additional admissions application fee charge for the one-time deferral.